Beth Liebling: Teleportal (2015–present)

 In 2015, Liebling joined the band Teleportal playing bass and doing backing vocals, along with former Hovercraft bandmates James Bourland on guitar and Ric Peterson on drums.
 The band also features Johnny Rossa on lead vocals.
 The band released their first album, Devour, on October 18, 2019.

 Personal life

-Liebling married longtime boyfriend Eddie Vedder in Rome, Italy, in 1994, after having been together since 1983.
+Liebling began dating Eddie Vedder in 1983, and the couple married in 1994 in Rome, Italy.
 They divorced in September 2000.
-In an interview published in the June 29, 2006 edition of Rolling Stone magazine, Vedder said that his divorce from Liebling had devastated him.
+In an interview published in the June 29, 2006, edition of Rolling Stone magazine, Vedder said that his divorce from Liebling had devastated him.

-Liebling was in a long-term relationship with professional snowboarder and skateboarder Mike Ranquet.
-The former couple's twin children were born on November 10, 2011.